BackendStack21/fast-gateway/docs/README.md

 Since version `1.3.5` the gateway exposes minimal documentation about registered services at: `GET /services.json`

-Since version `4.2.0`, the `/services.json` route can be disabled by setting `servicesJsonRoute: false` in the gateway options.
+Since version `4.2.0`, the `/services.json` route can be disabled by setting `enableServicesEndpoint: false` in the gateway options.

 Example output: